NORTHERN BURLINGTON COUNTY REGIONAL

-1. Failure to file a grievance within ten (10) days of the occurrence complained of shall be deemed to constitute an abandonment of the grievance.
+1. Failure to file a grievance within thirty (30) days of the occurrence complained of shall be deemed to constitute an abandonment of the grievance.

-2. The aggrieved person may be represented by or with a designated representative of the Paraprofessional/Instructional Aide Group.
+2. The aggrieved person may be represented by or with a designated representative of the Secretarial Group.

-- All grievances must be submitted in writing if taken beyond the first level and decisions regarding this grievance must be committed to writing at all levels beyond the first.
-Copies of these decisions shall be forwarded to all parties of interest and the .
+All grievances must be submitted in writing if taken beyond the first level and decisions regarding this grievance must be committed to writing at all levels beyond the first.
+Copies of these decisions shall be forwarded to all parties of interest and the Secretarial Representative.

-4. All parties of interest shall be present at all hearings regarding a grievance.
+4. All parties of interest may be present at all hearings regarding a grievance.

 5. Both parties agree that these procedures will be kept as informal and confidential as may be appropriate at any level of the procedure.

 6. The total days time allowance at each level of the grievance process are indicated below.
 These time allowances may be extended by mutual agreement between the parties of interest.